Representative of an Overseas Business visas

 Initial applications and documentary requirements

-Initial applications must be made from outside of the UK and the Home Office will require documentary evidence of the company’s activities overseas, the qualifications of the applicant and the activities they will be performing in the UK.
+Initial applications must be made from outside the UK and the Home Office will require documentary evidence of the company’s activities overseas, the qualifications of the applicant and the activities they will be performing in the UK.

 The Sole Representative must provide proof that they can speak English to a basic level and can financially support themselves in the UK.